What is Basically Babies’ mandate?

 Where does Basically Babies get its baby items from?

 Basically Babies receives most of our items as donations.
-Individuals and corporate community members deliver new or gently-used baby items to our warehouse in Edmonton (14839 118 Avenue, Mon-Thurs 9am-4pm) that we then use in our program.
+Individuals and corporate community members deliver new or gently-used baby items to our warehouse in Edmonton (14839 118 Avenue, Edmonton: Mon-Thurs 9am-4pm) or Calgary (#1-, 1826 25th Avenue NE, Calgary: Tuesday – Thursday only 9:00am -3:00pm) that we then use in our Layette Program.
 For a full listing of the items we can accept, click here.

 What items does Basically Babies need the most?